gongpengjun/GPJDataDrivenTableView/README.md

 [![uitableview_indexdriven](https://user-images.githubusercontent.com/278430/49796885-dc604680-fd78-11e8-9e4f-90fbf842c680.png)](docs/UITableView_IndexDriven.png)

-The core role of data-driven way to use UITableView is GPJDataDrivenTableView class.
-GPJDataDrivenTableView is subclass of UITableView, it has a `dataArray` property, GPJDataDrivenTableView set itself as UITableView's dataSource and delegate, implement the protocol methods, and mapping `indexPath` to `data` in its `dataArray` property.
-Finally we can get the cell ui and respond to row selection based on ___data___.
+The new way is data-driven.
+GPJDataDrivenTableView set itself as UITableView's dataSource and delegate, and mapping ___indexPath___ to ___data___ in its `dataArray` properly and safely. we only need construct `dataArray` and call `reloadDataArray:`, that is it.

+- construct `dataArray` with various subclasses of `GPJTableViewData`
+- feed the `dataArray` to `-[GPJDataDrivenTableView reloadDataArray:]`

 [![uitableview_datadriven](https://user-images.githubusercontent.com/278430/49796884-dbc7b000-fd78-11e8-80da-604e2796673f.png)](docs/UITableView_DataDriven.png)

-This data-driven way is simple, easy to implement each kind of data, cell, and select action separately.
+Using data-driven way, we don't need concern about ___indexPath___. it is error-free, it is friendly to evolve with change of requirements.

+## Implementation Choices and Details

+After comparing the [composite](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_composite_impl/GPJDataDrivenTableView), [subclass](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_subclass_impl/GPJDataDrivenTableView), [category](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_category_impl/GPJDataDrivenTableView) implementation, I choose the [subclass](https://github.com/gongpengjun/GPJDataDrivenTableView/tree/br_subclass_impl/GPJDataDrivenTableView) imeplementation.

+There are there classes: GPJDataDrivenTableView, GPJTableViewCell, and GPJTableViewData

+- GPJDataDrivenTableView: subclass of UITableView
+  * it implements UITableViewDataSource and UITableViewDelegate
+  * it has a `dataArray` property to hold instances of `GPJTableViewData`'s subclasses
+  * it binds XXXCell on XXXData using name string substitution
+  * it responds `tableView:didSelectRowAtIndexPath:` and call `GPJTableViewData.didSelectAction` block
+  * it hides `dataSource` / `delegate` and exposes `gpjDataSource` / `gpjDelegate`
+- GPJTableViewCell: subclass of UITableViewCell, implement cell UI
+- GPJTableViewData: subclass of NSObject, implement `-cellHeight` method to specify cell height.

+Hope you enjoy it.